RangerKoc/megadrive-reset-mod/README.md

 - `ONLY_LANGUAGE_SWITCH` - Use only language switching;
 - `ONLY_FREQUENCY_SWITCH` - Use only framerate switching;
 - `HARD_RESET_ENABLED` - Enable Hard Reset on separate pin on Arduino board;
-- `USE_RGB_LED` - Using RGB LED;
+- `RGB_LED_ENABLED` - Using RGB LED;
 - `RGB_LED_ANODE` - Using RGB LED with common ANODE, else with common CATHODE;
-- `POLL_BY_MCU_ENABLED` - If no pad polling by Megadrive, uC will poll pad itself (useful if console is halted);
+- `POLL_BY_MCU_ENABLED` - If no pad polling by Megadrive, MCU will poll pad itself (useful if console is halted);
-- `ATMEGA_CLONE_USED` - Using cloned ATmega uC (eg LGT328P), it's adding few NOP's to add some delay before reading buttons state in interrupt handler.
+- `ATMEGA_CLONE_USED` - Using cloned ATmega MCU (eg LGT328P), it's adding few NOP's to add some delay before reading buttons state in interrupt handler.
->Note: It's possible need to add few NOP's manually for uC you using.
+>Note: It's possible need to add few NOP's manually for MCU you using.

 ### Installation
 Here is a simplest connection pinout Arduino board to Megadrive board (without illustration):